AY2324S1-CS2103T-T17-3/tp/docs/UserGuide.md

 **Format:** `unmark SCHEDULE_INDEX`

 **Example:**
-* `umark 5` sets the status of the schedule indexed at 5 in the schedule list to be `PENDING`.
+* `unmark 5` sets the status of the schedule indexed at 5 in the schedule list to be `PENDING`.
 * `list-s` followed by `unmark 2` sets the status of the schedule indexed at 2 in the schedule list to be `PENDING`.

 **Acceptable values for each parameter:**